 Cycling holidays on the British Isles

 Cycling holidays on the British Isles!
 If there's one thing they're not, then it's boring!
-No matter if you're out by bike, by foot or bike & boat, get to know the British Isles just as you like!
+No matter if you're out by bike or bike & boat, get to know the British Isles just as you like!
 Cycling in the Scottish Borders, let the wind from the North Sea blow in your hair and discover here and there tales of the eventful history of lofty landscape.
-You'll see magnificent mountains and lakes shrouded in mystery all along the West Highland Way.
+You'll see magnificent mountains and lakes shrouded in mystery in the Scottish Highlands.
 On a bike & boat holiday on the Flying Dutchman, visit the Isle of Mull and one of the most fascinating waterways in Europe - the Caledonian Canal.
 Feeling dapper?
-Well you soon will on your cycle from London to the county of Suffolk.
+Well you soon will on your cycle tour in the county of Suffolk.
 Charming little villages, medieval towns and the wonderful North Sea coast invite you to slow down and enjoy!
-Conviviality is what you'll experience all along your trip through Wales.
-The Pembrokeshire coastal cycle path takes you into picturesque fishing villages and harbour towns.
 In the west of Ireland, Connemara beckons with wild countryside and simply magical impressions.
-If you're wanting more adventure, we can recommend a bike & boat holiday in Northern Ireland.
-Visit Belfast and experience the wild Inner Seas off the Coast of Scotland.

 Your trip to the Scottish Borders begins in the northern most town in England - Berwick-upon-Tweed.
 Cycle to Lindisfarne, also known as Holy Island.
 On this once hard-fought border region between England and Scotland, is Lindsifarne Castle, which dates back to the 16th century.
 Following the River Tweed inland, you cycle into the dreamlike Kelso and visit the impressive ruins of Melrose Abbey.
 In Jedburgh, try some Jethart Snails, sweets with a peppermint flavour, and visit Abbotsford House which was built and lived in by the internationally known Scottish author, Sir Walter Scott.